Old Fashioned Because They’re Not From a Box

-These simple lemons bars are about as easy to make as any box mix, it’s just combine, bake, mix, pour and bake again.
-The hardest step is cooling them enough to eat, but why wait try one warm, I did.
+These simple lemons bars are about as easy to make as any box mix, you simply combine, bake, mix, pour and bake again.
+The hardest step is cooling them enough to eat, but why wait, try one warm, I did.

 I don’t think I ever tasted a lemon bar as a kid, I don’t know why either, but I was weirdly particular as a child and always deferred ‘out of the norm’ foods to be tried at a later date.
-It took me 10 years to like chocolate (complete freak I know), hamburgers made me gag and split pea soup just never had it’s day when I was little.
-Oh those days are gone now don’t you worry, I happily enjoy all of those ‘weird’ foods maybe even a little too much.
+It took me 10 years to like chocolate (complete freak I know), hamburgers were a no, and split pea soup just never had it’s day when I was little.
+Oh, those days are gone now don’t you worry, I happily enjoy all of those ‘weird’ foods maybe even a little too much.

 But now that I know what a cinch lemon bars are to whip up and how well the people eating them responded to them I will be repeating them often.
 I love chocolate, but just as I love the hot days of summer a cool rainy day feels so good, well that’s kind of like what a lemon bar feels like, fresh and cool.

 Lemon Bar boats for my kids who spent the entire time I was taking pictures pressed up against the window waiting for me to get done so they could swoop in and clean up.
 But by the time I was done they had wandered off to play so I had a moment of fun making them little boats.

 - 1/2 cup powdered sugar

 - 2 1/2 TBSP lemon juice